Hungry Healthy Happy

 What to serve this with

-We also served this lamb curry with some mini popadom, mango chutney and some homemade raita.
+We also served this lamb keema with peas with some mini popadoms, mango chutney and some homemade raita.

-You could skip the rice and serve it with some Easy Naan Bread or Peshwari Naan to scoop the curry up, or make some of our Easy Homemade Flatbreads.
+You could skip the rice and serve it with some Naan Bread, Chilli Naan Bread or Peshwari Naan to scoop the curry up, or make some of our Easy Homemade Flatbreads.

 A dish of Lamb Keema containing minced lamb, peas, tomatoes, spices and cilantro.